RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Backed up device private keys shall not be stored in plaintext form outside the cryptographic module.
 Storage must ensure security controls consistent with the protection provided by the device’s cryptographic module.

+#### Backup of Common PIV Content Signing Key

+The Common PIV Content Signing private signature keys shall be backed up under multi-person control.
+At least one copy of the private signature key shall be stored in a secondary location.
+All copies of the Common PIV Content Signing private signature key shall be accounted for and protected in the same manner as the original.
+Backed up Common PIV
+Content private signature keys shall not be exported or stored in plaintext form outside the cryptographic module.
+Backup procedures shall be documented.

 ### Private Key Archival

 CA private signature keys and subscriber private signatures keys shall not be archived.